Search

 Context

-Kazakhstan’s renewable energy capacity has expanded rapidly in recent years, but renewables still produced less than 7 per cent of total electricity output at the end of 2025.
-Progress has been constrained by structural barriers, rather than a lack of resource potential or political commitment.
-Key obstacles include an embedded dependency on fossil fuels, limited grid capacity to absorb rising renewables output, and an underdeveloped legal and regulatory framework that did not sufficiently encourage privately financed renewable energy projects.
+Kazakhstan’s renewable energy capacity has expanded rapidly in recent years, but renewables still accounted for less than 7 per cent of total electricity output at the end of 2025.
+Progress has been constrained by structural barriers rather than a lack of resource potential or political commitment.
+Key obstacles have included an embedded dependency on fossil fuels, limited grid capacity to absorb rising renewables output, and an underdeveloped legal and regulatory framework that did not sufficiently encourage privately financed renewable energy projects.

 Driving change: EBRD contributions and results